 Jewel of the baroque and gothic in Altenburg Abbey

-We came to Stift Altenburg to look at the Garden of Religions and the Garden of Silence.
+We came to Altenburg Abbey to look at the Garden of Religions and the Garden of Silence.
 These are two of the gardens of this monastery.
-The Garden of Religions is dedicated to the world religions.
+The Garden of Religions is dedicated to world religions.
 Christianity, Judaism, Hinduism and Islam are the focus here.
-In cultivated areas connections are made to these religions.
-This is done on the basis of plants, water, shapes and elements.
+Connections to these religions are made in cultivated areas.
+This is done using plants, water, shapes and elements.

 In addition to the hotels in Geras, these hotels are perfect for a trip to Altenburg Abbey:

 - Vierzigerhof in Langenlois * Here you can stay in a hotel with a courtyard with arcades.
 Distance to Stift Altenburg: 29,2 km.